SIEGEL: And as NPR's Joe Palca reports, some of the challenges that lie ahead are as much about the law as they are about technology.

 PALCA: It's also bound to make the FAA review its licensing requirements.
 Aerospace consultant Herb Bachner says companies worry about strict regulations that could strangle their new industry.

-Mr. HERB BACHNER (Aerospace Consultant): You don't want to have regulations that force you into a particular way of thinking or a particular engineering design when you are in this business of testing and evaluation.
+HERB BACHNER: You don't want to have regulations that force you into a particular way of thinking or a particular engineering design when you are in this business of testing and evaluation.
 They are, rightfully so, extremely concerned about this.

 PALCA: For now, FAA's regulations are not that restrictive.
 The agency's George Nield says it will be up to the buying public to decide whether to risk a trip into space.